I have a list of over 150 Ways to Make Money Homesteading to get you started!

 - Pottery: cups, mugs, platters, tea pots

-I love sharing tips on how to make things to sell and for gifts, check out some how to’s here
+I love sharing tips on how to make things to sell and for gifts, like this neck cooler that is perfect for gardeners!

 - eBooks- write eBooks and sell online in places like Amazon.